 The man's apartment is in a state of chaos.
 No one is allowed in, so Jim's photos strike a nerve in Evelyn.
 They pound in and scatter their other thoughts dealing with the situation, even the face of the victim's brother, whom they were so set on finding.

 As they are trying to piece photograph to possible cause, said brother turns the corner and knocks down Evelyn.
 With extravagant apologies and large hands, the brother helps Evelyn back onto their feet.
 "I wasn't paying attention," he admits.
 "Mind's just amuck.
 I am sorry."

 "No, no, it's fine!"
 Evelyn says, eyes widening as they recognize the person from the pictures.
 "It's all right.
 I understand.
 I mean.
 I'm sorry."

 "For your loss," Evelyn clarifies.

 Sweat pools on the back of Evelyn's head.
-They're not exactly sure how they should go about questioning this man, about his brother, so they dive right in with a "Tell me about your brother".
+They're not exactly sure how they should go about prying for details, so they dive right in with a "Tell me about your brother".